Serve for 10-11 months with local and national nonprofits to complete hands-on projects.Find out more

 - Team Leaders must have a valid driver’s license, as they will be expected to drive the team vehicle.

-- Must be available for 10-12 months of full-time service consisting of extensive travel.
+- Must be available for 10-12 months (or 2-3 months for Summer of Service participants) of full-time service consisting of extensive travel.

 *The CARES Act, passed by Congress in response to the Coronavirus pandemic, increased the upper age limit for participation as an AmeriCorps NCCC Corps Member to 26 years old.
 Under the CARES Act, Section 3514(d), the upper age limit for AmeriCorps NCCC members is 26.
 AmeriCorps NCCC applies the upper age limit at the time a member arrives on campus and is activated as a member.
 That means individuals must be on campus and activated as members for at least one day before turning 27.
 The 26-year upper age limit will remain in effect until further notice.